What is Charcot-Marie-Tooth Disease?

 Causes of Charcot-Marie Tooth Disease

 In patients with CMT, these nerves slowly degenerate and thus cannot communicate.
 When the motor nerves degenerate, muscle weakness and atrophy in the extremities (arms, legs, hands, or feet) occur.
 And when sensory nerves degenerate, it results in a reduced ability to feel heat, cold, and pain.
+There are many kinds of CMT diseases, each caused by other mutations and defects.
+Some are primary types that include CMTX, CMT4, CMT3, CMT2, CMT1B.
+The two primary types are CMT1 and CMT2, as they categorize the others as subtypes.

 Types of Charcot-Marie Tooth Disease